KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

     ##  $ Cheese    : Factor w/ 2 levels "Cheese_n","Cheese_y": 2 1 2 2 2 2 2 2 2 2 ...
     ##  $ Icecream  : Factor w/ 2 levels "Icecream_n","Icecream_y": 2 2 2 2 2 2 2 2 2 2 ...

-Checking missing data in the dataset.
+Checking missing data in the dataset, there is no missing data deteccted by examining the column “n_missing” and “complete_rate” in following tables.
+This special summary also summarise that there are 13 factor variables and 2 numerical variables.

 ``` r
 skim_without_charts(poison)